Eesti talent

 Eesti talent ("Estonian Talent") is the Estonian version of the Got Talent series.
 It was launched on TV3 on 9 October 2010.
 Singers, dancers, comedians, variety acts, and other performers compete against each other for audience support.
 The winner of the show receives 250,000 kroons (c. €16,000, c.
-US$20,500).
+US$19,000).
 It is hosted by singers Eda-Ines Etti and Tanel Padar.
-The judges are music critic and journalist Mihkel Raud, who is known by being judges of many other TV shows; musician, enterpriser and politician Valdo Randpere, model and dancer Kristiina Heinmets-Aigro.
-The show is produced by RUUT productions and FremantleMedia.

-The first auditions took place in Pärnu on 14 August 2010.
+The judges are music critic and journalist Mihkel Raud, who is known for being judges of many other TV shows; musician, enterpriser and politician Valdo Randpere, and model and dancer Kristiina Heinmets-Aigro.
+The show is produced by RUUT productions and FremantleMedia.The first auditions took place in Pärnu on 14 August 2010.

 Semi-final summary

 The "Order" columns lists the order of appearance each act made for every episode.